nicoleiocana/tpo-wiki/home.md

 Tor Project website is hosted at several computers for redundancy, and these computers are together called "the www rotation".
-Please check the ​static sites help page for more info.
+Please check the ​[​static sites help page](https://help.torproject.org/tsa/doc/static-sites/) for more info.

 The current git repository for the website can be found on ​[gitweb.tpo/project/web/tpo.git](https://gitweb.torproject.org/project/web/tpo.git/).